 - Fiddly setup

 The Dragon Slay Arcade Fightstick is a worthy Sanwa fightstick from a relatively unknown brand.
-If you can get past the fiddly setup then this is a great alternative to the more pricey fight sticks.
+If you can get past the fiddly setup, this is a great alternative to the more pricey fight sticks.